-Introduction on 3
+Introduction 3

-Plain Lang ruage 3
+Plain Language 3

-Stop Healt h Care Fraud!
+Stop Health Care Fraud!
 3

-ation is Against the Law
+Discrimination is Against the Law 4

-Medical Mistakes
+Preventing Medical Mistakes 5

-Č

-FEHB Fac
+FEHB Facts 7

 Coverage information

 No pre-existing condition limitation

-Minimum essential coverage (MEC) Minimum value standard
+Minimum essential coverage

+Minimum value standard

-Where you can get information about enrolling in the FEHB Program
+Where you can get information about enrolling in the FEHB Program 7

 Types of coverage available for you and your family

-Family member coverage
+Family Member Coverage

 Children's Equity Act

-When benefits and premiums start 9
+When benefits and premiums start

-When you retire 9
+When you retire

 When you lose benefits

 When FEHB coverage ends

-• Upon divorce
+Upon divorce

 Temporary Continuation of Coverage (TCC)

-Converting to individual coverage Health Insurance Marketplace
+Converting to individual Coverage

+Health Insurance Marketplace
-•

 Section 1.
 How This Plan Works

 General features of our High and Standard Options

 We have a Preferred Provider Organization (PPO)

 How we pay providers

 Your rights and responsibilities

-G
+Your medical and claims records are confidential

 Section 2.
-Changes for 2019
+Changes for 2020

-Changes to both our High and Standard Options
+Changes to both our High and Standard Options.

 Changes to our High Option only

+Changes to our Standard Option only

-Clarifications Clarifications
+Clarifications

-a

 Section 3.
 How You Get Care

-Identification cards
+14

 Where you get covered care

+Covered providers

-Covered providersCovered facilities
+Covered facilities

-Covered facilities Transitional care
+Transitional care

 If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain services

-• Inpatient hospital admission
+Inpatient hospital admission

 Other services

-Radiology/imaging procedures
+Radiology/Imaging procedures

 Applied Behavior Analysis (ABA) therapy

 How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

-Urgent care claims Consument care claims
+Urgent care claims

-Concurrent care claimsEmergency inpatient admission
+Concurrent care claims

+Concurrent care claims The Federal Flexible Spending Account Program - FSAFEDS

+The Federal Flexible Spending Account Program - FSAFEDS.
+Emergency inpatient admission

 Maternity care

 If your hospital stay needs to be extended

+11 your nospital stay needs to be extended ∠0

 If your treatment needs to be extended

-If you disagree with our pre-service claim decision
+If you disagree with our pre-service claim decision 20

-To reconsider a non-urgent care claim To reconsider an urgent care claim
+To reconsider a non-urgent care claim 20

+To reconsider an urgent care claim 21

-To file an appeal with OPM
+To file an appeal with OPM 21

-Section 4 Your Costs for Covered Services
+Section 4.
+Your Costs for Covered Services 22

-beetion i.
-Cost-sharing
+Cost-sharing 22

-Copayment
+Copayment 22

-Deductible
+Deductible 22

-Coinsurance
+Coinsurance 23

-If your provider routinely waives your cost
+If your provider routinely waives your cost 23

+Waivers 23

-Waivers Differences between our allowance and the bill
+Differences between our allowance and the bill 23

-Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments
+Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments 24

-Carryover
+Carryover 25

-If we overpay you
+If we overpay you 26

 When Government facilities bill us 26

-Section 5.
-Benefits

 High and Standard Option Benefits 27

-Non-FEHB benefits available to Plan members
+Non-FEHB Benefits Available to Plan Members 88

 Section 6.
-General Exclusions - Services, Drugs and Supplies We Don't Cover 90
+General Exclusions - Services, Drugs and Supplies We Don't Cover 89

-Filing a Claim for Covered Services
+Section 7.
+Filing a Claim for Covered Services 91

-The Disputed Claims Process
+Section 8.
+The Disputed Claims Process.
+93

-Coordinating Benefits with Medicare and Other Coverage
+Section 9.
+Coordinating Benefits with Medicare and Other Coverage 95

-When you have other health coverage
+When you have other health coverage 95

-TRICARE and CHAMPVA
+TRICARE and CHAMPVA 95

-Workers' Compensation 96
+Workers' Compensation 95

-Medicaid
+Medicaid 95

-When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care 95

-When others are responsible for injuries
+When others are responsible for injuries.
+96

+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) 97

-Clinical Trials
+Clinical Trials 97

-When you have Medicare
+When you have Medicare 98

 What is Medicare?
+98

 Should I enroll in Medicare?
+98

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 99

-Tell us about your Medicare coverage Private Contract with your physician
+Tell us about your Medicare coverage 100

+Private Contract with your physician 100

-Medicare Advantage (Part C)
+Medicare Advantage (Part C) 100

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 101

-When you are age 65 or over and do not have Medicare
+When you are age 65 or over and do not have Medicare 103

-When you have the Original Medicare Plan (Part A, Part B, or both) 104
+When you have the original Medicare Plan (Part A, Part B, or both)

-Section 10 .
+Section 10.
 Definitions of Terms We Use in This Brochure 105

-Section 11 .
-Other Federal Programs 111

-The Federal Flexible Spending Account Program - FSAFEDS 111

-The Federal Employees Dental and Vision Insurance Program - FEDVIP

-The Federal Long Term Care Insurance Program - FLTCIP

-The Federal Employees' Group Life Insurance Program - FEGLI
+Index 111

-of Benefits for the High Option of the SAMBA Health Benefit Plan - 2019
+Summary of Benefits for the High Option of the SAMBA Health Benefit Plan - 2020 112

-Summary of Benefits for the Standard Option of the SAMBA Health Benefit Plan - 2019 117
+Summary of Benefits for the Standard Option of the SAMBA Health Benefit Plan - 2020 113

-2019 Rate Information for the SAMBA Health Benefit Plan 118
+2020 Rate Information for the SAMRA Health Renefit Plan 11/